 VALLEYS ARE YOUR DOWN-TIME: You will see an obvious dip in traffic at lunch time as well as on Fridays near business closing time.

 BEST DAYS OF THE WEEK: Monday through Wednesday get the heaviest reading.
+However Tuesday and Wednesday get the bulk.
 This tells us that business people front load their week with content to learn about what is going on to get them through the week.

 DON’T IGNORE WEEKENDS.
 Although weekdays get the most amount of traffic, weekends do bring in traffic, they just capture a different kind of audience and motivation.
 Readers will take up longer and more educational material versus weekdays where readers are generally looking to stay abreast of current events.